Do Go On - 400 - The Millennium Dome Heist

 The entirety of ducks and squirrels, internal organs and bones included.

-Well, my pregnancy brain decided that that was too much detail
+Well, my pregnancy brain decided that that was too much detail and I projected

-and I projectile vomited over the clean washing I was folding at the time.
+her vomited over the clean washing I was folding at the time.

 She signs off.

-Cheers, Matt.
+Cheers Matt.

-I'm quite glad Matt didn't hear that, actually.
+I'm quite glad Matt didn't hear that actually.

-But we'll tell him about it for sure.
+But we'll tell him about.

 We will pass that on.